shamanec/GADS/README.md

 | **Linux** | ✅               | ⚠️            | Limited iOS support due to Xcode dependency |
 | **Windows** | ✅             | ⚠️            | Limited iOS support due to Xcode dependency |

+## Licensing

+GADS uses a hybrid licensing model to balance open-source principles with the protection of certain proprietary components:

+1. **Open Source Components**:
+   The majority of this project is open source and licensed under the AGPL-3.0 License.
+This includes all files and directories except those explicitly listed as proprietary.

+2. **Proprietary Components**:
+   The following components, while included in the distribution, are proprietary and provided in an obfuscated form:

+   - hub-ui

+   These components are integral parts of GADS but their source code is not open for modification or redistribution.

+### Using GADS

+GADS, including both open source and obfuscated proprietary components, is freely available for use under the terms specified in the license.
+Users can utilize all functionalities provided by GADS, including those powered by the proprietary components.

+### Important Notes on Proprietary Components

+- While the proprietary components are included in the distribution, their source code is not available for viewing, modification, or redistribution.
+- These components are provided in an obfuscated form to protect our intellectual property.
+- Users are granted the right to use these components as part of GADS, but not to decompile, reverse engineer, or attempt to extract the original source code.

+### Contributions and Modifications

+- Contributions and modifications to the open-source portions of GADS are welcome.
+- Please note that it is not possible to contribute to or modify the proprietary components due to their obfuscated nature.

 ## 🚀 Getting Started

 > ### **Prerequisites**